JSBmanD/docs/pages/resources/testing-universal-ads-campaign-setup.md

 In order to test your Branch link for both routing and attribution, you must ensure you've supplied **real Device IDs - AAID for Android devices and IDFA for Apple devices**.
 If you don't supply the device IDs from your testing devices, Branch will use fingerprinting for probabilistic attribution.

+[block:callout]
+{
+  "type": "info",
-!!! info "How Do I Find my Device IDs?"
+  "title": "How Do I Find my Device IDs?",
-	Learn how to find your Android and/or iOS device IDs [here](https://support.branch.io/support/solutions/articles/6000217459-how-to-find-and-reset-your-mobile-device-identifier).
+  "body": "Learn how to find your Android and/or iOS device IDs [here](https://support.branch.io/support/solutions/articles/6000217459-how-to-find-and-reset-your-mobile-device-identifier)."
+}
+[/block]

 Using the sample Branch Ad Link above, filling in the macros would result in the following link: